GiacomoValliPhD/openhdemg/docs/index.md

 ## Overview

-*openhdemg is a powerful toolbox for the analysis of HDsEMG recordings.*
+*openhdemg* is a growing ecosystem for the analysis of High-Density Electromyography (HD-EMG) signals and motor-unit discharge activity.

+It provides researchers and practitioners with modern tools for HD-EMG signal processing, motor-unit decomposition, discharge-train editing, data analysis and visualisation.

+*openhdemg* is developed in collaboration with the neuromuscular research community and is designed to grow with emerging scientific needs.

-*openhdemg* is an open-source framework written in Python 3 with many functionalities specifically designed for the analysis of High-Density surface Electromyography (HDsEMG) recordings.
+The open-source *openhdemg* library is written in Python 3 with many functionalities specifically designed for the analysis of High-Density Electromyography (HD-EMG) recordings.
 Some of its main features are listed below, but there is much more to discover!
 For a full list of available functions, please refer to the **API reference** section.

 1. **Load** Raw HDsEMG signals or decomposed files from virtually any source (either via built-in or custom functions).
 2. **Visualise** your EMG or force/reference signal, as well as the motor unit firing times and their action potential shapes.